 Best practices for using custom signals

-What signals work best
+Which signals work best

-Continuous, numeric, factable signals
+Continuous, numeric, facetable signals

-Use continuous signals with a wide range of values
+- Use continuous signals with a wide range of values.

-Configure the signals as numeric and facetable in the Catalogs application.
+- Configure the signals as numeric and facetable in the Catalogs application.

 Signals with diverse values